mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing cage nuts

-You need cage nuts to secure rack components to your rack.
-Most rack-mountable components come with their own cage nuts, but enough don't that you'll need some extras.
+Rack-monted components attach to your rack with a standard screw and nut.
+Most rack-mountable components come with their own cage nuts, but you'll need some extras for the ones that don't.

-Fortunately, they're small and cheap.
+I read recommendations to buy a special tool for inserting and removing cage nuts.
+It might make sense if you work in a data center and are working with cage nuts all the time.
+For occasional work, a small flathead screwdriver is fine.

 ### Review: XX Cage nuts

 - Grade: D

-These were the only ones I tried, but I don't recommend them.
+These were the only cage nuts I tried, but I don't recommend them.
 They were worse quality than the cage nuts that came free with other components.

 Other cage nuts I've tried are shaped so that you can screw them in most of the way just using your fingers.
 These ones, you couldn't.
 I also found that the screw heads were made of a weak metal, so tightening the screws quickly began stripping the heads.

-I read recommendations online to buy a special tool for inserting and removing cage nuts.
-It might make sense if you work in a data center, but to just mess with cage nuts a few times a year, I don't think a dedicated tool makes sense.
-I got by just fine with a small flathead screwdriver.
+The washers are too wide, so they take up a lot of unnecessary space.
+In my rack, the washers were so wide that they'd collide with washers in adjacent rack slots, making it hard to screw in components next to each other.

 ## Choosing Ethernet cables

 If you're converting an existing setup to a server rack, you'll likely need new Ethernet cables.
 If you're including a patch panel, remember to buy short (6-12") cables (sometimes called "patch cables") to connect the patch panel to your switch.

-Depending on your patch panel and switch layout, you may need a mix of different cable lengths.
+You'll need a mix of different cable lengths.
 For example, on my rack, port 16 on my switch is just XX" from port 16 on my patchpanel, but port 1 on my switch is XX" from its corresponding patch panel port.

 I bought 6", 12", and 3' Ethernet cables at a ratio of about 5:2:1.